Ghislaine Maxwell Was Complicit In Jeffrey Epstein's Abuse, New Documents Allege

 Advertisement

 She said she remembered wondering why Clinton was on the island.
-"I remember asking Jeffrey what's Bill Clinton doing here kind of thing, and he laughed it off and said, well he owes me a favor," Giuffre told her attorneys in 2011.
-"He never told me what favors they were.
+"I remember asking Jeffrey what's Bill Clinton doing here kind of thing, and he laughed it off and said, well he owes me a favour," Giuffre told her attorneys in 2011.
+"He never told me what favours they were.
 I never knew.
 I didn't know if he was serious.
 It was just a joke.”

 In addition to multiple lengthy depositions from Giuffre, the documents included communications between Maxwell and Epstein as recent as 2015.
 Maxwell's attorneys have argued that she hadn’t been in contact with Epstein in over a decade.
 The January 2015 emails show Epstein telling Maxwell she has “done nothing wrong and I would urge you to start acting like it.”
 Epstein writes, “Go outside, head high, not as an escaping convict.
 Go to parties.
 Deal with it.”
 Maxwell later asked to be distanced from Epstein’s romantic life, and asked that “Shelly” (whose identity is unknown) come forward as his girlfriend from 1999 to 2002.
 Epstein responds: "OK with me."